top of page

 Initiation, not Regulation

-Our daily life is dependent on facilities started by politicians.
+Our daily life is dependent on facilities started by government.
 Take roads.
-In the 1890's there were uncoordinated toll roads laid by landowners for the rich; muddy horse tracks for everyone else.
+In the 1890's there were uncoordinated turnpikes laid by landowners for the rich; muddy tracks for everyone else.
 The idea of universal "government roads" with enforced rules, standardized junctions, consistent surfacing, and unified signage was opposed.
-But those streets spawned multiple transport innovations, allowing anyone to reliably travel for work, family, or education.
+But those streets spawned transport innovations, allowing anyone to reliably travel for work, family, or education.

-Money, electricity, railways, telephones, water supply, and air traffic control are other inventions random start-ups launched before public policy shaped a gamechanging vision.
-Each then drove economic growth, efficiency, and societal progress worldwide.
+Money, electricity, railways, postage, and water supply are other inventions first launched by start-ups before public policy shaped a gamechanging vision.
+Each then cut costs of living while driving growth and societal progress worldwide.

 We aren't forced to use these utilities.
-If you don't like the one-size-fits-all voltage from your nation's public electricity grid, buy a home generator.
-But, for most of us, the version initiated by our government is fine.
+If you don't like the voltage from your nation's public electricity grid, buy a generator.
+But, for most of us, the versions initiated by governments are fine.

 Markets Matter

 Access to comprehensive, truly empowering, economic platforms is vital to realizing potential in a computerized economy.
-It should be a basic right, in the way public agencies ensure we have home power, communications, dependable travel, or clean water.
+It should now be a basic right, in the way public agencies ensure we have power, communications, travel or clean water.

-If widely adopted, platforms for economic activity operated as a genuine public utility would surface new resources from regular people and local businesses, then match them to buyers with unprecedented efficiency.
-That makes any market economy more inclusive, green, and supportive.
+If widely adopted, platforms for economic activity operated as a genuine public utility could surface new resources from regular people and local businesses, then match them to buyers with unprecedented efficiency.
+That makes any market economy more inclusive, green and supportive.

-This "People’s Capitalism" is a policy possibility alongside Universal Basic Income, Federal Jobs Guarantees, or Green New Deals.
+This "Peoples' Capitalism" is a policy possibility alongside Universal Basic Income, Federal Jobs Guarantees or Green New Deals.
 But it costs taxpayers nothing.
 The new platforms should be initiated through competitive official concessions.
-(That's how we get state and national lotteries.)
+(The way we get state and national lotteries.)

 About Us